sacry-/sacry-.github.io/_posts/2017-07-01-3-containers,-docker-and-machine-learning.md

 </tbody>
 </table>

-Each categorie has roughly 200 different examples with a text description and the true label.
+Each category has roughly 200 different examples with a text description and the true label.
 Lets setup the data as a `pandas` Dataframe and `drop` columns we do not care about.

 ```python
 import pandas as pd